 How Often Do You Need New Brakes?

 Your car’s manual will tell you how often the manufacturer expects you to need new brakes, but very few manuals go far enough to claim they have it pinned down.
 Usually, the recommendation is to have a brake inspection every 20,000 to 30,000 miles or every year or two, depending on the manufacturer.
-That’s because the way you drive has a greater impact on the lifespan of your brakes and their associated parts than it does on practically any other part in your vehicle, except for maybe the tires.
+That’s because the way you drive and where you drive has a greater impact on the lifespan of your brakes and their associated parts than it does on practically any other part in your vehicle, except for maybe the tires.

 What’s the Difference Between OEM and Performance Brake Pads?